ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-Head over to the `WatchlistMutations.cs` located in the `Types/Account` directory and lets replace our validation logic.
+Head over to the `WatchlistMutations.cs` located in the `Types/Account` directory, and let us replace our validation logic.

 ```csharp
 if (username is null)